brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 This section assumes that you have completed the above steps to install Homebrew/ WSL

+This software is installed entirely via the command line.
+Each command is written on its own line and will appear formatted `like this`.
+Type the command in exactly as you see it here and press enter after each command.

 ### ffmpeg

 ffmpeg is one of the most important and widely-used software projects on earth - it’s the backbone of Netflix and Facebook streaming services, as well as VLC. ffmpeg helps people stream, transcode, and investigate audiovisual media files.